 and has remained virtually unchanged until 1981 when a new market was built in its place.
 In Urdu, Chowrasta means "four cross roads".
 In the

 early days, more than three-quarters of the stall holders were Indian Muslims from south India.
+They came from a village called Chowrasta.

 The Chowrasta Bazaar is a well-stocked bazaar boasting of prices that even the locals will call cheap.